Space Shot (ride): Ride mechanism

 In the loading position, the seat carriage is at the base of the tower and the piston is at the top of the pipe column.
-Once the ride has been loaded, the seats are lifted slightly off the ground and loaded seats are weighed in order to calculate the amount of air pressure needed to safely propel the seats up the tower.
+Once the ride has been loaded, the seats are lifted slightly off the ground and loaded seats are weighed in order to calculate the air pressure needed to safely propel the seats up the tower.
 Upon charging the air system to the correct pressure, compressed air is injected into the central column pushing the piston rapidly downward.
 As the piston moves down, it pulls the cable downward over the pulley at the top, propelling the seat carriage up the outside of the tower.

 Upon exhausting the air from the pressure system, the carriage descends, drawing the piston back up the pipe column.
 As the piston moves up, the air inside the pipe column alternately compresses and expands, causing the carriage to bounce several times.
 With each bounce, a pressure relief valve at the top of the pipe column releases some of the compressed air making each successive bounce smaller until the carriage reaches the loading platform.

 Below is a visual representation of the ride cycle: